-- " Report your concern to the DSL as quickly as possible and report on Guard, staff should never leave site with an undisclosed concern. - " Do not start your own investigation. - " Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - " Seek support for yourself if you are distressed or need to debrief
+- " In an emergency take the action necessary to help the child - " Report your concern to the DSL as quickly as possible and report on Guard, staff should never leave site with an undisclosed concern.

+- " Do not start your own investigation. - " Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - " Seek support for yourself if you are distressed or need to debrief